 Iliza Shlesinger: Elder Millennial

-Iliza Shlesinger has long been a Netflix stand-up stalwart, with five specials (Freezing Hot, War Paint, Confirmed Kills, and Iliza Unveiled are the others) but it’s Elder Millennial that is her masterpiece.
+Iliza Shlesinger has long been a Netflix stand-up stalwart, with five specials (Freezing Hot, War Paint, Confirmed Kills, and Iliza Unveiled are the others) but Elder Millennial is her masterpiece.
 Taking aim at her own generation as well as every other one, Elder Millennial feels strangely like listening to your grandmother on her annual Thanksgiving tirade.
-Yet, Shlesinger is infinitely more charming than your grandmother — no offense.
+Yet Shlesinger is infinitely more charming than your grandmother — no offense.
 Nailing everything from dating, sex, and the double standards and hypocrisy that pervade our society’s every interaction and government’s operation, Shlesinger walks a tightrope of wisdom and purposeful naivete.
 She’s an elder millennial with much to learn but she also knows how to tell it how she sees it.

 Dave Chappelle: Sticks & Stones

 Chappelle’s long-awaited return to stand-up specials did not disappoint in the slightest.
-With his characteristically caustic wit and self-referential humor, Chappelle struts into the special like Tom Cruise in Top Gun, an action hero returned to glory after a self-imposed hiatus.
+With his characteristically caustic wit and self-referential humor, Chappelle struts into the special like Tom Cruise in Top Gun, an action hero who returned to glory after a self-imposed hiatus.
 The guy left on top, he’s returning on top.
 Of course, times have changed since the final episode of Chappelle’s Show aired in 2006, and Chappelle’s famous impressions of people of different races and unfiltered opinions on race relations in the U.S. (the Jussie Smollett incident, for one) haven’t aged well for all.
 That’s likely why critics widely panned the special.
 Audiences and die-hard Chappelle fans, however, loved it because Chappelle has refused to change with the times, even if that means living a few steps over the line.
 If you like Chappelle, you’ll love Sticks & Stones.

 Ronny Chieng: Asian Comedian Destroys America!